dnitsch/configmanager/README.md

 > The preceeding slash to the vault name is optional - `AZKVSECRET#/test-vault/no-slash-token-1` and `AZKVSECRET#test-vault/no-slash-token-1` will both identify the vault of name `test-vault`

+### Special consideration for HashicorpVault

+For HashicorpVault the first part of the token needs to be the name of the mountpath.
+In Dev Vaults this is `"secret"`, e.g.:

+`VAULT://secret/demo/configmanager|test`

+The Hashicorp Vault functions in the same exact way as the other implementations.
+It will retrieve the JSON object and can be looked up within it by using a key separator.

 ## Go API

 latest api [here](https://pkg.go.dev/github.com/dnitsch/configmanager)